-This is another high protein, extremely low-fat packed dish!
-Are you loving me or what??
-You are just using basic ingredients, nothing fancy or strange.
-I also didn't use any nutritional yeast in this recipe.
-One reader wrote me telling me that she can't have nutritional yeast and a lot of my savory recipes called for it, so I made it my mission to create more nutritional yeast-free recipes.
+This is another high protein, low-fat packed dish!
+This Smoky White Bean Potato Stew With Poblano Peppers uses basic ingredients, nothing fancy or strange.
+I also didn’t use any nutritional yeast in this recipe.
+One reader wrote me telling me that she can’t have nutritional yeast and a lot of my savory recipes called for it, so I made it my mission to create more nutritional yeast-free recipes.

 The base is made from white beans and yukon gold potatoes for lots of thick, creaminess and flavor that naturally comes from the gold potatoes.
 They are simply flavored with some onion, a good dose of garlic and some smoked paprika.
 To further the flavor and smoky element, some roasted and broiled potatoes and poblano peppers are added on top of of the stew.
 I then threw on some red pepper flakes for an extra dose of heat and smokiness….to say this was delicious would be an understatement!